mmozuras/mmozuras.github.com/post/_posts/2025-06-29-bring-me-problems.md

 (_you know, the actual problems facing their teams_)

 The key reason why this approach breaks down is reduced transparency.
 People conceal problems instead of addressing them.
-When solutions aren't immediately apparent, employees might decide it's safer to not mention the issue at all.
+When solutions aren't immediately apparent, team members might decide it's safer to not mention the issue at all.
 Nobody wants to be the bearer of bad news.

-(_unless you're Dr. Gregory House_)

 This reduced transparency can then lead to less collaboration, poorer decisions, and issues festering.